tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ### Metering<a name="Metering"></a>

 There have alway been meters in audio, but for a long time there was no objective way to measure "loudness".
-Peak loudness or even RMS *are* measurements, but they are based upon the energy within a given signal.
-This doesn't correlate to how loud a program is perceived by a human ear.
+Peak amplitude or even RMS *are* measurements, but they are based upon the energy within a given signal.
+This doesn't correlate to how loud a program is *perceived* by a human ear.
 This is because our ear has a built-in equalizer, doesn't have the same response to different frequency ranges (babies crying, evolution and stuff).
 The loudness standard gods came up with a measurement that simply takes this "ear EQ" into account.
-It's called LUFS.
-You'll love it.
+It's called LUFS – Loudness Units Full Scale.
+I bet you're already in love with it.

 In the real world, this means that you can use a Loudness Meter in your DAW of choice, most have one by now.
 Note that using a Loudness Meter as you go is great for tweaking and experimenting.
 But generally, you'll need to look at a file – or a track – as a whole, and listening through all the way just to get a loudness reading is a non-starter.
 "Offline measuring" is what you want, and the resulting reading is called the "integrated" loudness.